 Schools across the Liverpool City Region have also signed up to create their own mini umbrella displays, highlighting neurodiversity in children and young people and educational settings.
-More installations are set to launch throughout July in Switzerland, Gloucestershire and in over fifty national participating schools.
+More installations are set to launch throughout July in Cheltenham, Bracknell, Stoke, Glasgow and Lisburn as well as multiple national participating schools.

 Invented by Liverpool-based ADHD Foundation – the largest ‘user-led’ ADHD agency in Europe – the umbrella installation aims to flip the narrative of neurodiverse individuals, and instead, recognise the strengths and ability of those with cognitive differences.
 The idea for the Umbrella Project was born from the concept that ADHD, autism, dyslexia, dysgraphia and dyspraxia sit under the ‘umbrella’ term of neurodiversity.